 Flunio · Slovak beginner roadmap

-Slovak for beginners — what to learn first if you start from zero
+Slovak for beginners — learn Slovak from zero step by step

 Learning Slovak as a beginner can feel confusing because there are many things at once: pronunciation, new letters, cases, verbs and word endings.
 The best way to start is not to memorize everything randomly, but to follow a clear beginner roadmap.

-This page explains what to learn first, how to organize your first 7 and 30 days, which Slovak words matter most at the beginning and when grammar should enter your study routine.
+This guide explains how to learn Slovak from zero, what to study first, how to organize your first 7 and 30 days, which Slovak words matter most at the beginning and when grammar should enter your study routine.

 Before learning many words, get used to Slovak sounds.
 Listen to words with č, š, ž, ľ, ť, ď, ô and long vowels so Slovak starts to sound less strange.